 Your Hire Car

-Although many visitors to Namibia choose to rent a 4WD vehicle, they find that they rarely need to engage 4WD and a regular 2WD saloon car is perfectly fine for the vast majority of journeys - even on gravel roads - although do take special care when driving round tight bends, as the gravel can cause the car to slide.
+Although many visitors to Namibia choose to rent a 4WD vehicle, they find that they rarely need to engage 4WD and a regular 2WD vehicle is perfectly fine for the vast majority of journeys - even on gravel roads - although do take special care when driving round tight bends, as the gravel can cause the car to slide.
 Potholes should be avoided where possible, unless you want to change a tyre, or hand your car back with a bent tyre rim.
 A high-clearance 2WD is a good idea, especially in the rainy season when many gravel roads become flooded or crossed by seasonal rivers.

 It is imperative to ensure that, before you set off on any trip, you have sufficient petrol in your tank.
 Even if you have ¾ of a tank, it is always worth filling up completely while you have the opportunity - it is not uncommon to find the nearest petrol station in the direction you are heading is a heartbreaking 400 km away!
 Investing in a non-plastic jerry can, and carrying an emergency supply of petrol - just enough to get you a further 100 km to the next petrol station - is strongly recommended, and also ensure that you have a good road map with petrol stations marked on it.